-Adults and children of 12 years and over:

-Take one or two tablets every 4 hours, if you need to.
+Adults and children of 12 years and over: Take one tablet every 4 hours, if you need to.

-Don't take more than 6 tablets in 24 hours.
+Don't take more than 3 tablets in 24 hours.

 Take the lowest amount for the shortest possible time to relieve your symptoms.
-If you have an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see section 'Talk to your pharmacist or doctor').
+If you have an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see section Infections).